Today’s post is inspired by and written in style of “My Name is Red” by Orhan Pamuk

 I’ve never heard the word ‘nanenginy’, but I can tell you before he even said it I knew the meaning of the word he was going to say.

 The cat came to sit next to me while I cleaned the meat.
 The audacity.
 But he looked up at me with those amber eyes.
 On principle I was mad.
 Haven’t you learned furry things aren’t good conductors for electricity?
-I guess anger fits into that too.
+I wonder if anger too can be measured in megawatts.

 I knew what word he was saying but I asked him to explain anyways.
 His creativity managed him this: for example, you set your meat where the cat can get it and it is the feeling you get once the cat stole the meat and you know you shouldn’t have set the meat there.